Jared-Giblett/ipriot-car-park-prj/README.md

-# North Metro Software Python Project Template
+# North Metro Car Park Project

-A Python project template for all new projects in North Metro Software
+A Python Car Park project for IP4RIot

-You may use the guidelines under `org/` for assessments and projects in the IP4RIoT cluster.

 ## Additional Examples
 Here are other good examples of onboarding documents that relate to git and version control for you to browse: